 When they return to their office, a representative, a hot-tempered, arrogant businessman called Blake (Alec Baldwin, in a role written just for the movie; not in the original stage play) sent by the owners of the company they work for, Mitch and Murray, is there.
 He berates them over their poor sales, and announces a "contest" in which the best-selling salesman gets a Cadillac, and the worst performing salesman is fired.
 The salesmen themselves blame their lack of sales on the poor quality of the leads they have gotten.
 Blake then tells them that he has some "premium" leads for sales in a new development, the Glengarry Leads.
 These are buyers who are both likely to buy and able to afford the land they are selling, so getting these leads is incredibly important to all the salesmen.
 Blake tells them that the leads will go to the best performing salesmen, the first likely being Roma, who has been leading the office in sales on the big board.

-Shelley is so distraught with the situation that he confronts office boss, Mr. Williamson (Kevin Spacey), about providing him with the better leads.
+Shelley is so distraught with the situation that he confronts the office manager, Mr. Williamson (Kevin Spacey), about providing him with the better leads.
 He takes advantage of Shelley's vulnerable situation by offering to sell him the better leads at fifty dollars a piece as well as a cut of 20% of all his profits.
-Shelley is unable to afford this and is stuck attempting to sell his second-rate leads.
+Shelley is unable to afford the terms and is stuck attempting to sell his second-rate leads.